Coroner rules death of woman in Struthers fire accidental

-STRUTHERS, Ohio (WKBN) — The Mahoning County Coroner’s Office has ruled the death of a woman in a November West Wilson Street fire accidental.
+STRUTHERS, Ohio (WYTV) — The Mahoning County Coroner’s Office has ruled the death of a woman in a November West Wilson Street fire accidental.

 A coroner’s report filed this week said Teri Sevi, 61, died of smoke inhalation and “thermal injuries” in a Nov.
 7 fire in her home in the 400 block of West Wilson Street.